sudipto80/Grandpa/README.md

             assertTrue(failureMessage,testPassed);
   }
 ```
-Grandpa will also have back quote version of several methods whenever it makes sense.
-So it will be possible to write checks like this
+Grandpa will also have back quote version of several methods and extension functions whenever it makes sense.
+So it will be possible to write checks like this.

 ```kotlin
  var aGoodCondition = (2+getRandom())